 The bike willl come with loads of spares (more later) and I will also include an original Honda Workshop Manual (electronic and paper), a Haynes Manual and a photographic record (as pdfs) of the restoration with written commentary on the techniques I used during the restoration - including many 'how to's' and 'tips and tricks'.

 The frame and much of the bodywork is powder-coated black.
+Re-chroming the original bright work (mudguards etc) was extortionately expensive and not economic for the restoration I had in mind.
 Tank and side panels were professionally resprayed in the original Honda (Antares) Red.
 The frame has TIG welded repairs to the cross member that mounts the centre stand (a notorious rust spot) and is injected with waxoyl to kill any further rust.
 To match the frame the cylinder heads, timing belt covers and carb runners are painted black.

 Front and rear mudguards / fenders are powder coated black.
 The front forks are weedy (typically 1970) and can flex under braking and cornering forces.
 I have added a 'Superbrace' to the shock uppers (seen just above the fender) and the front end is much more rigid to improve the handling.
 The shock lower housings could do with restoring - they are ok but not as good as I would like.